AMD in 2017: Will Ryzen and Vega be worth the wait?

 Sounds promising, but, again, we need to know more.

-Vega and Ryzen are set to launch in the first quarter of this year.
+Vega and Ryzen are set to appear in the first half of this year, with Ryzen rumoured to be launching in a little over a month.
 But without knowing which price sectors the firm is targeting, it remains difficult to categorically say whether you should wait or not.

 Whatever you choose to do, things should be about to get very interesting for PC gamers.